Hauling out

-Hauling-out is a behaviour associated with pinnipeds (true seals, sea lions, fur seals and walruses) temporarily leaving the water.
-Hauling-out typically occurs between periods of foraging activity.
-Rather than remain in the water, pinnipeds haul-out onto land or sea-ice for reasons such as reproduction and rest.
-Hauling-out is necessary in seals for mating (with the exception of the Baikal seal) and giving birth (although a distinction is generally made between reproductive aggregations, termed "rookeries", and non-reproductive aggregations, termed "haul-outs").
-Other benefits of hauling-out may include predator avoidance, thermoregulation, social activity, parasite reduction and rest.
+Hauling out is a behaviour associated with pinnipeds (true seals, sea lions, fur seals and walruses) temporarily leaving the water.
+Hauling out typically occurs between periods of foraging activity.
+Rather than remain in the water, pinnipeds haul out onto land or sea ice for reasons such as reproduction and rest.
+Hauling out is necessary in seals for mating (with the exception of the Baikal seal) and giving birth (although a distinction is generally made between reproductive aggregations, termed "rookeries", and non-reproductive aggregations, "haulouts").
+Other benefits of hauling out may include predator avoidance, thermoregulation, social activity, parasite reduction and rest.

 There is much variation in haul-out patterns among different seal species.
 Haul-out sites may be segregated by age and sex within the same species.
 Many species of pinniped have only a few localized rookeries where they breed, but periodically occupy hundreds of haul-out sites throughout the range.
 For example, the Australian fur seals breed on only nine islands in Bass Strait but also occupy up to 50 haul-out sites in south-east Australian waters, and Steller sea lions have around 50 rookeries throughout their range, but several hundred haul-out sites.

 Hauling-out behaviour provides numerous benefits to pinnipeds besides reproduction.
 This behaviour has been shown to be used for activities such as thermoregulation, predator avoidance, moulting, nursing, and resting.
 Haul-out frequency, duration, and site location (i.e. sea-ice, floating-ice, and terrestrial) are all influenced by physical constraints (i.e. air temperature, wind speed, and time of day) and biological constraints (i.e. moulting, age, and sex).
 Variations in hauling-out behaviour exist among pinnipeds for reasons such as geographical location.